 Import permit and export permit

-For these products, you often require an import permit or export permit or you must submit a notification.
+For these products, you often need an import permit or an export permit, or you must submit a notification.
 The procedure and the type of permit vary per product.